tzuyyang/End-Customer-Grouping-Prediction/README.md

     | CREATION TECHNOLOGIES WISCONSIN INC.     | $1600 |
     | APPLIED TECH NO      | $100  |
     | ASTROCAST SA | $1    |
-- Current Solution: Before implementing the model, we group those manually.
-We identify those customers with high budget flags and assign the correct groupings to them.
+- Current Solution: Before implementing the model, we grouped those manually.
+We identified customers with high budget flags and assigned the correct groupings to them.
 - Goal: The model is designed to efficiently group similar customers in a large dataset with less working time and higher accuracy.
 - Tech used: R-Studio